UAS or UNI: A comparison

 • less organisation

-• practical studies
+• practical experience

 • networking for future jobs

-• smaller groups
+• smaller work groups

 • dual studies

-• fewer students per year (admission process)
+• fewer students per year (harder to get in)

 • fixed timetable